breadcat/blog.minskio.co.uk/content/quotes.md

 >If you see something, say nothing, and drink to forget <!-- night vale -->

 >If you were any simpler you'd have to be watered every day

+>If you're not turned on to politics, politics will turn on you <!-- ralph nader -->

 >I'm bleeding, making me the victor <!-- kung pow -->